-A decade after moving to Denmark, I am pretty well integrated into Danish society.
+More than a decade after moving to Denmark, I am pretty well integrated into Danish society.

 I’ve learned to speak Danish, I pay my taxes, I bike everywhere, I send my daughter to a Danish school.
-I even enjoy a nice slice of dark rye rugbrød – even when I’m on my own and don’t have to impress anyone with how healthy I’m eating.
+I enjoy a nice slice of dark rye rugbrød – even when I’m on my own and don’t have to impress anyone with how healthy I’m eating.

 But there are a few ways I simply refuse to integrate.
 I will not do things the Danish way.